HChai01/ISGPRE/README.md

 Please install the latest version of the [Docker engine](https://www.docker.com/) and run `docker run hello-world` on your 'Terminal' for a simple test.

-Here're instructions to use our ISGPRE on docker:
+Here're instructions to use our ISGPRE on docker(Mac/Linux version):
 1) download the input example from this [repository](https://github.com/HChai01/ISGPRE/blob/main/docker-test-files);
 2) pull our image from [dockhub](https://hub.docker.com/) by running `docker pull hchai01/isgpre:1.0` on your 'Terminal';
 3) go to the directory of the example files in your 'Terminal';